 The 21st-century world moves fast.
-Just a few years ago, NFTs and blockchain were unheard-of terms.
-You’d be amazed at how recently college graduates were preparing for a Web 1.0-driven infosphere.
-And that’s to say nothing of the significant geopolitical shifts of the last decades, or the totally unexpected monkeywrench of the COVID-19 pandemic.
+You’d be amazed at how recent college graduates were preparing for a Web 1.0-driven infosphere.
+And that’s to say nothing of the significant geopolitical shifts of the last decades!

-Now here we are in 2022, looking at a business world that’s very different from the realities of just a few years ago.
+Now here we are in the mid-2020s, and we’re looking at a business world that’s very different from the realities of just a few years ago.
 In a couple more years, things could change even more dramatically.
 Who knows?
-As ever, the sky’s the limit when it comes to the pace of change.
+As ever, the sky’s the limit when it comes to the pace and range of change.
 You can see why someone might wonder, “is getting an MBA worth it?
 Still?
 Won’t the world have moved on by the time you get the degree?”

 At The MBA Exchange, we don’t pretend to know everything about the future.
 But, we’re pretty sure of one thing: a Master’s in Business Administration (MBA) degree is going to be an asset to your resume, both now and in the foreseeable future.
-An MBA degree is worth it because you’re not just investing in the credential, you’re gaining skills and connections that last a lifetime and will only appreciate in value after your graduation.
+If you ask us, an MBA degree is worth the investment because you’re not just investing in the credential, you’re gaining skills and connections that last a lifetime and will only appreciate in value after your graduation.